 - Sungai Kinabatangan: Famous for boat rides with the potential to spot orangutans, proboscis monkeys, and even elephants in the wild, many travelers book tours to Sungai Kinabatangan – the second-longest river in Malaysia – from Sandakan.
 It is possible to enjoy the river cruises without a tour by taking a minibus (about $11) to the village of Sukau.
 One minibus a day departs from the lot near the waterfront around 1 p.m.

 Sepilok Orangutan Rehabilitation Centre

 Considered to be the foremost place in the world to view highly-endangered orangutans, the Sepilok Orangutan Rehabilitation Centre receives more than 800 visitors a day.
 Sepilok is located 14 miles outside of Sandakan on the way to Kota Kinabalu.
-Admission with a camera costs around $13.50.
+Entrance fee costs MYR 30 (US$ 7.30).

 As with the Semenggoh Wildlife Rehabilitation Centre in Sarawak, Sepilok has daily feeding times which allow tourists a better opportunity to see the orangutans.

 If traveling from Kota Kinabalu, ask the bus driver to drop you at Sepilok rather than Sandakan.
 Sepilok has reasonably priced accommodation just outside of the rehabilitation center.

 By Bus: Sandakan is a winding, six-hour bus ride across Sabah from Kota Kinabalu.
 The beautiful views of Mount Kinabalu on the left side of the road help to break up the monotony of the journey.